All day long there will be a long list of birthday wishes. There have been a few very special people who have sent me an email card and I thank you.

 Isn't that what it is about?
 Whether it is for business, profit or in your personal life?
 Making their day?

-For those who are giving YOUR fake birthdays, don't send them an automated wish.
+For those who are sharing birthdays, don't send them an automated wish.
 Think of something glorious.
 You decide.
 They are in your circle.
 Treat them like your friend, your family or royalty.
 (Not a computer.)

 I love having two birthdays.
-One for software and the machines.
+One for software and machines.
 One for people.